Erasdna/DL-biomedicine-project/README.md

 To facilitate the training and validation processes, we have provided several scripts.
 The `baselines.sh` script executes the baseline methods on both datasets using default configuration files.
 For hyperparameter tuning on specific datasets, the `tabula_muris.sh` and `swissprot.sh` scripts are available.
 To run the training of all implemented methods using the tuned hyperparameters on each dataset, use the `final_hyps.sh` script.

-For visualization purposes, the visualize_transform.py Python file is used to visualize the transformation, while compare_base_transform.py is used to calculate the accuracy of the three implemented methods on the test dataset without applying the transformation.
+For visualization purposes, the `visualize_transform.py` file is used to visualize the transformation, while `compare_base_transform.py` is used to calculate the accuracy of the three implemented methods on the test dataset without applying the transformation.
 Refer to the "Usage" section for guidance on utilizing these files.

 ## Installation